2012 Buick LaCrosse Interior

 - "The front seats are well shaped and supportive, and should hold up surprisingly well to both aggressive driving and long road trips." -- Autoblog

 The LaCrosse features a cabin finished with high-quality materials that reviewers love, but the big news for 2012 is the addition of Buick IntelliLink as standard equipment.
-IntelliLink connects to your smartphone through either Bluetooth or USB connections, and allows you to control it through the LaCrosse’s new eight-inch color touch screen.
+IntelliLink connects to your smartphone through either Bluetooth or USB connections, and can be controlled using the LaCrosse’s new eight-inch color touch screen.
 Once your device is connected, you can stream music from services such as Pandora or Sticher SmartRadio over the LaCrosse’s stereo.

-While the LaCrosse’s electronics generally win reviewer praise, a few reviewers note that the LaCrosse’s climate and audio controls could be more intuitive.
+While the LaCrosse’s electronics generally win reviewer praise, a few critics note that the LaCrosse’s climate and audio controls could be more intuitive.

 - "The available navigation system absorbs audio functions.
 Its large, clear graphics are helpful, but some functions are not as intuitive as they should be." -- Consumer Guide